 Another benefit of the program is that Portugal’s real estate market is one of the most secure and attractive among all of the Golden Visa countries.

-Unlike neighboring Spain, where squatting and apartment “occupations” became the norm following the recession, Portugal has had constitutional property protections in place since 1974 that prevented such issues.
+Unlike neighboring Spain, where squatting and apartment “occupations” became the norm following the recession and government seizure of private property has become more common in recent years, Portugal has had constitutional property protections in place since 1974 that prevented such issues.

 Portugal’s real estate market was never prone to wild speculation either (unlike in the US where unqualified buyers were looking to become “no money down millionaires” before the bubble burst).
 Plus, the country never had sprawling developments of tacky tract homes that swallowed up huge areas of exurbia.

 As a result of Portugal’s more reserved real estate market, some old-school tourist destinations that have retained their authentic charm are still available for sale.
 Thanks to the thousands of Golden Visa investors, the great deals are fewer and farther between than before and the coming changes to the program will likely change this as well.

 However, Portugal is still cheap by European standards.
 If you’re looking for a European property investment with a warm-weather climate, Portugal is worth considering.

 The program itself is also considered quite stable as it has support from almost all of the political parties in Portugal.
 Even now, as they are making changes, they have made a concerted effort to communicate that the program is still in effect and that investors will not experience a negative impact.

 The program’s application and approval process has become slower in recent years, though, due to some resistance and the general bureaucratic nonsense you would expect from a western country.

 So, don’t count on the program being around forever.